Mountainwatch | Reggae Elliss

 The Kosciuszko Chair is open all year, accessing the walking trail to Mount Kosciusko and Thredbo also has a number of guided walks on the roof of Australia.
 Then there’s the picturesque nine-hole golf course, tennis courts, the fly fishing and the free activities at the Village Green, including a skate park, BMX pump rack and trampolines.

-Thredbo’s 365 Pass gives you year-round access to lifts and leisure centre as well as the golf course, tennis courts and the bob sled in summer.
+Thredbo’s summer pass gives access to lifts and leisure centre as well as the golf course, tennis courts and the bob sled in summer.

 International Pass Partners